Rainbow Orzo Salad

 Variations

-I love this salad as it is, however it's so versatile that you can customize it to your liking!
+I love this salad as it is, but it’s also versatile, so customize it to your liking!

 - Swap out the vegetables and herbs.
 You can swap out the vegetables or add in any others you prefer.
 Great options are spinach, pitted olives, and artichoke hearts.

 - Add a protein.
-Make it into a meal by adding chopped pepperoni or salami, cooked shrimp, or chickpeas.
-You can also top it with halved or chopped hard boiled eggs.
+Make it into a meal by adding chopped pepperoni or salami, grilled chicken or shrimp, or chickpeas.

 - Use different cheese.
 Don’t like feta?
 No problem!
 You can use crumbled goat cheese, shredded parmesan, or even chopped mozzarella balls.
 Make it dairy-free by leaving the cheese out entirely.

-- Give it an added depth of flavor.
+- Give it added flavor.
 Roast the tomatoes and peppers for even more flavor!

 - Make it vegan.
-Leave out the cheese, and swap out the honey for some maple syrup in the dressing to make it a vegan orzo salad.
+Leave out the cheese, and swap out the honey for pure maple syrup in the dressing to make it a vegan orzo salad.

 Frequently Asked Questions (FAQ’s)